 TStringsW

-Its usage is almost the same as that of TStrings and probably doesn't need much words but for those of you who're interested in details, they're as follows: There's a test case in the archive; you may use it to get a better understanding of how the list works (if you'll ever need it…).
+There's a test case in the archive; you may use it to get a better understanding of how the list works (if you'll ever need it…).

 JReconvertor

-It has several defined constants: A short overview of its functions (Wide means Unicode): JReconvertor uses WinAPI only.
+A short overview of its functions (Wide means “Unicode”):

 Unicode VCL components